Online Interactive Workshop with

 Pattern Information relevant to this Online Interactive Workshop:-

-There is no pattern associated with this workshop
+There is NO PATTERN associated with this class!

 Tickets for this Online Interactive Workshop (via the Zoom platform) will be limited and allocated on a first-come/first-served basis!
 Any free pattern and other information, relevant to this course will be forwarded to you after booking and approximately 5 days before the course date.